Fiona rushes at Atlantic Canada with strong rains and wind

 Fiona transformed from a hurricane into a post-tropical storm late Friday, but meteorologists cautioned that it still could have hurricane-strength winds and would bring drenching rains and huge waves.

-More than 207,000 Nova Scotia Power customers were affected by outages by around midnight, officials said.
+More than 250,000 Nova Scotia Power customers — about half of all customers in the province — were affected by outages just past 1 a.m. local time.
+The tally rose by another 28,000 by the end of the hour.

 The fast-moving Fiona was forecast to make landfall in Nova Scotia before dawn Saturday, with its power down from the Category 4 strength it had early Friday when passing by Bermuda, though officials there reported no serious damage.